MightySpaceman/stikki/README.md

 ## Incentives
 - The server will run using node.js with mySQL as a database.
 - I intend to provide a CLI as the main form of interaction with the application, however a web interface and mobile app will probably come later.
-It's not that hard to make a webapp for something as simple as this, and transferring it to a mobile application is not that hard if you already have the pure HTML/CSS.
+It's not that difficult to make a webapp for something as simple as this, and transferring it to a mobile application is not that hard if you already have the pure HTML/CSS.
 - The serverside application will be avaliable as a docker package to be executed on something like a raspberry pi.
 - The webapp GUI will feature a visual interface of a literal bulletin board.
 Multiple boards will be able to store different sets of 'stickies', corresponding to different categories.